Ly0n/awesome-robotic-tooling/README.md

 * [Jailhouse](https://github.com/siemens/jailhouse) - Jailhouse is a partitioning Hypervisor based on Linux
 * [Xen](https://wiki.debian.org/Xen) - is an open-source (GPL) type-1 or baremetal hypervisor
 * [QEMU](https://www.qemu.org/) - is a generic and open source machine emulator and virtualizer
+* [rosserial](https://github.com/ros-drivers/rosserial) - A ROS client library for small, embedded devices, such as Arduino

 ### Network and Middleware
 * [pyshark](https://github.com/KimiNewt/pyshark) - Python wrapper for tshark, allowing python packet parsing using wireshark dissectors